I wasn’t Expecting that!

 Byron’s home was a constant comings and goings with people and meetings and his dad was often called out to the hospital or was doing ward rounds on the weekend.
 He made the family meal a priority but it had to be juggled with clinical commitments.
 The routine was one of variability as his parents built their lives around fast-paced flexibility.

 You can well imagine the dramas that beset us as a young married couple trying to establish our new coupledom.
 When we returned from our honeymoon, Byron began a project based in another capital city.
-He left early Monday morning and didn’t return until late Thursday evening for the next six months.
+He left early Monday morning and didn’t return until late Thursday evening.
+This went on for the next six months.

 Meanwhile, Francine returned home from the university lab around six (just like her father) and tried to adjust to the new topsy-turvy pattern of a husband with an unpredictable work and travel schedule.
-When we moved to New York, the pattern continued with Byron now working across two continents with Francine studying a masters’ degree – and they both spent many evenings alone in their respective cities.
+When we moved to New York, the pattern continued with Byron now working across two continents and Francine studying a masters’ degree – we both spent many evenings alone in our respective cities.

 What Francine experienced and therefore expected about how married life should play-out was a million miles from Byron’s experience.
 Little wonder that these differences have been the cause of many misunderstandings, hurts and indeed arguments throughout our married life.